-Parrikar says Congress would believe if Army had taken him in surgical strikes
+Parrikar says 'Congress would believe if Army had taken Rahul Gandhi for surgical strikes'

-New Delhi, July 16: Goa Chief Minister Manohar Parrikar on Monday asked if the Congress would have believed in the surgical strikes if the Army had taken its Rahul Gandhi along on the mission.
+New Delhi, July 16: Goa Chief Minister Manohar Parrikar on Monday said that Congress would have believed in the surgical strikes if the Army had taken its Rahul Gandhi along on the mission.

 Parrikar was the Defence Minister when the two surgical strikes were conducted by the Indian armed forces on the country's eastern and western fronts.